spiral/docs/docs/en/component/data-grid.md

 $schema->addFilter('name', new Like('name', new StringValue()));
 ```

-Grid Schema gives developers the power to curate available filters and sorters for querying data sources.
+In short, with Schema, developers can customize filters and sorting options when fetching data.

-For a more elegant approach, consider extending `GridSchema` and initializing all specifications within the constructor.
+For a cleaner setup, you can extend the `GridSchema` and set everything inside its constructor, like in the example

-**Here's an example:**
+below:

 ```php
 use Spiral\DataGrid\GridSchema;